 In relation to personal data to be shared for badge scanning activity, this information:

-IMCAS Academy now offer the opportunity for a company to have its own dedicated webpage, free to design and to fill with any product information, news articles, company profile, etc. In addition, the page contains all the company's webinars and sponsored content made during IMCAS congresses with excellent visibility towards all our members and website visitors.
+IMCAS Academy now offers the opportunity for a company to have its own dedicated webpage, free to design and to fill with any product information, news articles, company profile, etc. In addition, the page contains all the company's webinars and sponsored content made during IMCAS congresses with excellent visibility towards all our members and website visitors.
 It functions as an all-in-one platform to showcase a company.

-You can view the dedicated product here.
+You can view the dedicated product through the IMCAS Academy platform.

 An Educational Grant is a form of unconditioned financial support.
 The funds are allocated to cover specific costs of the activity that are related to the provision of a balanced, accurate and scientifically independent activity.

 A breakdown of the fund allocation is detailed on the "Educational grant - Activity details" document, available for download from each product listing.

 Grants are the way for the industry to support unbiased evidence-based medicine, since the scientific content is entirely developed and chosen by the Scientific Committee.
 In turn, due to their objective and protected status, these sessions are eligible for CME Accreditation.Following a session that has been granted, the company will receive a duly completed report with the following :

 Click here for more information on Educational Grants.

 Educational grant sessions are eligible for medical continuous education credits.
 Therefore, they differ from a sponsored session as they have to comply with the rules of accrediting organizations.
 This is why it is the IMCAS Scientific Board that makes the final decision regarding content and lecturers for these sessions.